mheh/lugormod-community/README.md

 # Lugormod U# 2.4.8.4 Blank Server

-This is a setup of Lugormod U# 2.4.8.4 +Wp +Fp ready to go for linux servers.
-It has everything in the correct location, so you can copy these files to your directory and launch the server with ./jka_start
+This is a setup of Lugormod U# 2.4.8.4 +Wp +Fp for linux servers.
+It has everything in the correct location so you can copy these files to your directory and launch the server with ./jka_start

 It also has an added /info command which is just a dummy command pointing to /help in order to fix OpenJK compatability.

 ## Documentation
 Documentation files are located under the doc subfolder for markdown files.
 Links are below:

-[Original Lugormod Document](doc/lugormod.md) (Original PDF in folder, too) [Auto-Launch Information](doc/autolaunch.md)
+[Original Lugormod Document](doc/lugormod.md) (Original PDF in folder, too)

+[Auto-Launch Information](doc/autolaunch.md)

 [U# Building Guide](doc/building.md)

 Not completed: [Cvar List](doc/cvars.md)

 ## Setup Guide